POCO X2 Review | POCO X2 | Poco X2 delivers great value in the under -Rs. 20,000 segment

 You can take picture selfies and change a virtual opening to fluctuate the force of the profundity impact.
 Edge recognition is very acceptable as well.
 Be that as it may, the general nature of the photograph taken with the front camera isn’t as amazing as we would have loved.
 It additionally takes an excessive number of taps and swipes to incapacitate the default beautification.

 Concerning the video, we enjoyed what the Poco X2 figured out how to catch in the daytime when recording at 1920×1080.
 The video was fresh with smooth movement following and sensible adjustment.
 Unfortunately, when we changed to 4K, hues became overexaggerated and there was a warm cast to the clasps we recorded.
 Around evening time, even mellow movement caused extreme sparkle and movement was very jerky.
 Items weren’t unmistakably recognizable and brilliant lights caused presentation issues.
-4K video took shots around evening time was scarcely usable.
+4K video took shots around night time was hardly usable.